Port Shelter: History

-In a 1863 book, stated Port Shelter and Rocky Harbour are the two main components of a deep bay.
+A 1863 book states that Port Shelter and Rocky Harbour are the two main components of a deep bay.
 At that time the water body was still part of the Qing Empire, under the Xin'an County.

 Port Shelter was also mentioned in a report to the UK government in 1898 by James Stewart Lockhart, shortly after the signing of the Convention for the Extension of Hong Kong Territory.
 It stated the harbour is a deep water port that suitable for ships in any size.
 The Convention ceded Port Shelter and other areas that collectively known as the New Territories and New Kowloon, to the British Empire, as an extension of the colony of Hong Kong.

-In the past, villagers from the six villages of Pak Tam Chung, would collect coral from Port Shelter to make lime.
-Nowadays, fishermen still catch Sea urchin in the Port Shelter.
+In the past, villagers from the six villages of Pak Tam Chung would collect coral from Port Shelter to make lime.
+Nowadays, fishermen still catch sea urchins in the Port Shelter.

 Related administrative areas

 Former Port Shelter Firing Range

 In 1950,[sic] (some source said 1936) the harbour and some islands were part of the Port Shelter Firing Range, an outdoor firing range for the British military that stationing on the colony.
 Most of the range ceased to be used in the 1970s.
 The government also relocated the residents of Kau Sai Chau, an island in the firing range to the land area of Hebe Haven (known as Pak Sha Wan in the publication) in the 1950.
 The permanent housing was completed in 1954.

-In 2011, Shelter Island, which was formerly part of the firing range, had discovered a mortar shell.
+In 2011, a mortar shell was discovered on Shelter Island, which was formerly part of the firing range.